Detailed content of our market study

 Worldwide market

-Global market size for mini cars France, **** - *****, in billions of US dollars Source: ****
+Global mini-car market size France, **** - *****, in billions of US dollars Source: ****

 1.3 Strong growth in the French market

 Since recently, the French market for licence-free cars has been growing strongly.
-Indeed, the number of carts sold between **** and **** has almost doubled, rising from **,*** to **,***[***], with **,*** vehicles sold in * years .
+Indeed, the number of carts sold between **** and **** has more than doubled, rising from **,*** to **,***[***], with **,*** vehicles sold in * years.

 There are two main reasons for this leap in sales volume:

-the dazzling success of the Citroën Ami, which has been on sale since **** the lowering of the age limit for driving this type of vehicle from ** to ** since ****
+the dazzling success of the Citroën Ami, on sale since **** the lowering of the age limit for driving this type of vehicle from ** to ** since ****

 Number of licence-free cars sold by manufacturers France, **** vs ****, in units Source: ****

 According to LeLynx, an online price comparator, the average price of licence-free cars is **,*** euros.
 This is also the estimate given by insurly.
-So, we can estimate the market size in value in **** of the licence-free car by multiplying the number of carts sold that year by the average price:
+We can therefore estimate the value of the licence-free car market in **** by multiplying the number of cars sold that year by the average price:

 Market size = **,*** VSP x **,*** euros = ***,***,*** euros

-Thus, the market size for licence-free cars in **** is estimated at ***.* million euros.
+The market size for licence-free cars in **** is thus estimated at ***.* million euros.

 1.4 Foreign trade in cars